morarez/trade-wave/README.md

 # Trade Wave

-Trade Wave is an AI trading project that makes AI training the core workflow and uses backtesting as evaluation and comparison.
-It includes a CLI entrypoint, a Flask backtest API, and a Vite frontend for visualization.
+Trade Wave is a lightweight trading research workspace for exploring how technical strategies and machine learning models behave over time.
+The project brings together historical backtesting, model training, prediction workflows, and a small web interface so users can compare ideas, inspect results, and iterate quickly.

 ## What it does

 - Trains AI models for price prediction using the `ai/` pipeline.
 - Runs historical backtests for benchmark strategies and AI models.
+- Generates prediction summaries for a symbol using the trained model and selected strategies.
-- Exposes a REST API for programmatic backtest comparison.
+- Exposes a REST API for programmatic backtest and prediction workflows.

 ## Prerequisites